 While network-attached storage (NAS) clusters have been around for years, they're gaining renewed attention as companies increasingly turn to server virtualization.
-NAS clusters can provide reliable, flexible
+NAS clusters can provide reliable, flexible and highly scalable networked storage to virtualized environments, and are fully supported by VMware Inc. products.

 As a result of growing virtualization environments, the NAS market has seen considerable activity in the last year.
 For instance, LSI Corp. acquired NAS vendor ONStor Inc. In July, Hewlett-Packard (HP) Co. acquired Ibrix Inc., a provider of massively scalable NAS.
 Two years earlier, HP acquired cluster file system vendor PolyServe Inc.